Is the antique telephone a working telephone or just decorative?

 Functional Antique Telephones: Bridging Past and Present

-- Replacing or adapting the internal wiring
+- Replace or adapt the internal wiring

-- Installing a modern telephone jack
+- Install a current phone jack

-- Adjusting the ringer mechanism
+- Making changes to the ringer device

-- Ensuring compatibility with tone dialing systems
+- Making sure it works with tone dialing systems

 Decorative Antique-Style Telephones: Aesthetic Marvels

-- Weighted bases for stability and realism
+- Bases with weights for support and realism

 Identifying Functional vs. Decorative Antique Telephones